 This means SSE can supply renewable energy backed by a guarantee of origin certifying that the electricity purchased has been matched to that generated from SSE’s portfolio of wind and hydro assets.

 All electricity suppliers in the UK have to disclose how the electricity they supply has been generated.
-Electricity in the UK comes from a variety of sources including coal or gas fired power stations and nuclear power stations as well as various renewable sources.
+Electricity in the UK comes from a variety of sources including coal or gas fired power stations, nuclear power stations and various renewable sources.

-Like all of the major electricity suppliers, SSE’s standard fuel mix is electricity that comes from a combination of UK generation assets that use natural gas, coal, renewable and other sources.
-The standard fuel mix reflects both the electricity created by our various generation assets and the electricity we purchase from other generators to meet customer demand.
+Like all of major electricity suppliers, SSE’s standard fuel mix comes from a combination of generation assets.
+Our standard fuel mix reflects both the electricity created by our own generation assets and the electricity we purchase to meet customer demand.

 When you purchase SSE Green electricity supported by REGO accreditation, reporting your greenhouse gas emissions is much easier.
 It also shows customers and other stakeholders that your business has made a commitment to support the long-term development of sustainable energy resources.